EXETER NOVEL PRIZE 2025

 Ready To Enter?

-in the subject line of your email, type ENP followed by the title of your novel.
+in the subject line of your email, type ENPfollowed by the title of your novel.

 in the body of the email type your name, contact details (postal address and mobile and/or landline number) and the title of your novel.
 If payment is made using a different name, it is essential you include that name in the email you send with the novel.
+Also, if you are requesting an appraisal report, state that in your email.

 attach your novel and synopsis (as one document) in one of the formats set out in Rule Your name and contact details must not appear anywhere on the attachment.
 Email to exeternovelprize@gmail.com